Virginia Maritime and Longshore Injury Lawyers

 - Container Ship Accidents

-The LHWCA specifically excludes seamen or the masters or members of a crew of any vessel (who are covered under the Jones Act), employees of the federal or any state or foreign government, employees injured by their own intoxication, and employees injured because of their own willful intention to harm themselves or others.
+The LHWCA specifically excludes seamen or the masters or members of a crew of any vessel.
+The Jones Act covers these individuals.
+The LHWCA also excludes employees of the federal or any state or foreign government, employees injured by their intoxication, and employees injured because of their willful intention to harm themselves or others.
 The LHWCA also excludes certain individuals covered by state workers’ compensation law.

 Frequently Asked Questions

 Unseaworthiness is a separate element from negligence, although it is very similar.
-A vessel may be in an unseaworthy condition if it has any part, piece of equipment, or even a crew member that does not provide seamen with a safe and suitable place to work.
-The owner of a vessel must provide all employees with a seaworthy vessel, and an injured worker only needs to prove that some element of the vessel made it unseaworthy and caused their injuries.
+A vessel may be unseaworthy if it has any part, piece of equipment, or even a crew member that does not provide seamen with a safe and suitable workplace.
+The owner of a vessel must provide all employees with a seaworthy vessel.
+An injured worker only needs to prove that some element of the vessel made it unseaworthy and caused their injuries.

-Employers are required to provide for the maintenance and cure of injured employees.
-Maintenance refers to food, lodging, and an employee’s day-to-day living expenses, while cure applies to their medical costs.
-Many employers pay much less in maintenance than is necessary to cover the costs of rent, but an attorney will help make sure you are receiving adequate medical payments.
-Similarly, some employers may demand employees undergo independent medical examinations (IMEs) to receive treatment, and you should again seek a lawyer’s help in navigating these issues.
+Employers must provide for the maintenance and cure of injured employees.
+Maintenance refers to food, lodging, and an employee’s daily living expenses, while cure applies to medical costs.
+Many employers pay much less maintenance than is necessary to cover rent costs.
+An attorney will help make sure you are receiving adequate medical payments.
+Similarly, some employers may demand that employees undergo independent medical examinations (IMEs) for treatment.
+You should again seek a lawyer’s help in navigating these issues.

 Also known as the Merchant Marine Act of 1920, the Jones Act is a federal statute that regulates maritime commerce in United States waters and ports.
 Seamen covered by the Jones Act who are working in the service of vessels may be able to recover compensation related to their medical care and cost of living expenses.